PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 showTitle: true
 ---

-For a user experience that scales for all your needs, PostHog implements the concepts of organizations and projects.
+PostHog gives you tools for data access control and logical separation of data: organizations and projects.

 ## Organizations

 An organization is the largest building block of PostHog's structure: it's made up of projects and has PostHog users as members.
+Each organization member has an organization-wide [access level](#access-levels) dictating their ability to perform certain actions.

-Most commonly a PostHog organization represents a real-world company.
-But this isn't a requirement and you are free to gather people any way you see fit.
+Most commonly a PostHog organization represents a real-world company, but this isn't a requirement and you are free to gather people any way you see fit.

 As a brand new PostHog user you'll always find yourself in a single organization upon account creation.
 If you've joined from an invite, that will be the organization you've been invited to.